 Manage Strong Feelings: Think clearly to be able to take action without behaving impulsively and responding only out of emotion.
 Managing strong feelings is a skill.
 Facing adversity requires a balance between both thinking and feeling.

 View Problems as Possibilities: Be curious and change your perspective and how you respond to hardships.
 You can’t change the fact that misfortune happens.
 If you are having a hard time, remember the good times.
 Memories often reflect and reinforce our current mood.
 Use creative critical thinking skills to solve and find creative solutions.
 Avoid blowing things out of proportion.
+Acknowledge that you can learn from challenges.
 View your life in a broader context and keep a long-term perspective.

 Create Clear Attainable Goals: Working towards goals can give you a sense of purpose and reaching them increases your self-confidence.
 Knowing what is important to you can help you make sure you know where to focus your attention.
 Develop realistic goals and break them down into achievable steps.
 Small accomplishments propel you forward while building optimism.
 Be as precise as possible.